 Reception services and building security

-Reception in an office building is not just a place where visitors arrive.
-It often handles entrance operations, keys, cards, tenant communication, couriers and basic security supervision.
-We set up the service according to the real operation of the building, not a universal template.
+Reception in an office building is more than a point of arrival for visitors.
+It often manages entrance operations, keys, access cards, communication with tenants and couriers, and basic security supervision.
+We tailor the reception service to the building’s actual operation rather than using a one-size-fits-all template.

 What buildings most often need